Can you eat healthy on a tight budget? The answer is yes with the strategies below.

 Studies (and these) show that eating more lean protein at breakfast can make you feel fuller for longer and reduce snacking throughout the day, saving you calories and money.
 It can also help you concentrate longer, important for kids at school!

-The worst thing you can do is start the day with breakfast cereals that are not only full of sugar, they’re really expensive.
+The worst thing you can do is start the day with breakfast cereals that are not only full of sugar, but they’re also really expensive.
 Here are three cheap breakfast alternatives, full of fibre and protein and a whole host of other nutrients:

 Eggs on wholemeal toast.
 An egg contains 6 grams of protein, so two scrambled eggs, plus some whole wheat bread is a great way to start the day.
 Add a piece of fruit or some spinach or other veggies to your eggs and toast and you’ve got a meal that will keep you going until lunchtime.
 Two eggs cost about 50c to $1.10 (depending on whether you buy free-range or not) and take about 2 minutes to scramble in the pan so cheaper and more convenient than you might imagine.
 Breakfast for one for under $2 and in under 2 minutes.